euroledger/capena/README.md

 # Ebay Feedback API
 The first endpoint that is invoked is a GET call to /auth/ebay.
 If this is the first time the app has accessed eBay it will display a login screen in which a valid eBay user needs to be entered.
 For most subsequent invocations this will not be needed, although it does display this when the user access token is expired (seems to be about once per day).

+Note that the /auth/ebay returns a URL to the client app and the client app redirects across to that URL.
+Ideally that redirect would be done in Express but I was unable to get that to work due to a persistent CORS error which I couldn't fix.
+But a client side redirect seems to work ok for now.

 The ebay API itself will redirect successful access back the callback /auth/ebay/callback where i) the OAuth user token is exchanged for an access token, and ii) a call is made to the trading (getUser) API.

 Once the eBay user and password are entered it should redirect back to the main app screen.
 The client application needs to make a GET call to the endpoint /api/ebay/feedback to retrieve the user data.